alan-turing-institute/Palaeoanalytics/docs/user-guide/metadata-setup.md

 | `scale_id` | Filename of the scale image | No* | `scale_001.png` |
 | `scale` | Scale measurement in millimeters | No* | `50` |

 *Required for scale bar calibration.
-Optional if using DPI-only calibration or pixel measurements.
+Optional if using pixel measurements only.

 ## Scale Calibration Methods

-PyLithics employs a three-tier calibration system with automatic fallback:
+PyLithics uses a simple two-option calibration system:

 ### 1. Scale Bar Detection (Recommended)
 - **How it works**: Computer vision automatically detects and measures scale bars in scale images
 - **Requirements**: `scale_id` and `scale` columns must be provided
 - **Supported formats**: Horizontal/vertical bars, segmented bars, bars with tick marks
-- **Accuracy**: Highest precision for measurements
+- **Accuracy**: Highest precision for real-world measurements

-### 2. DPI Metadata Fallback
-- **How it works**: Uses image DPI information when scale bar detection fails
-- **Requirements**: Images must contain valid DPI metadata
-- **Accuracy**: Good, but depends on scanner accuracy

-### 3. Pixel Measurements
+### 2. Pixel Measurements (Fallback)
-- **How it works**: Raw pixel measurements when no calibration is available
+- **How it works**: Raw pixel measurements when no scale calibration is available
-- **Requirements**: None
+- **Requirements**: None - always works
 - **Accuracy**: Relative measurements only, no real-world units

+!!! info "Why No DPI Fallback?"
+    DPI metadata is unreliable because scanners often don't scan at exact DPI settings, values can be estimated rather than measured, and there's no way to verify accuracy.
+PyLithics focuses on either precise scale bar measurement or clear pixel-based relative measurements.

 ## Understanding Scale Relationships